 Note: The information presented here is an abbreviated version of our formal General Information for Tours to Iceland.
 Its purpose is solely to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure that what follows is completely accurate, it should not be used as a replacement for the formal document sent to all tour registrants, whose contents supersedes any information contained here.

-CLIMATE: The weather is changeable throughout the year and you should be prepared for the unexpected.
-Summers are usually cool and cloudy with periods of sunny weather (July average 10.6°C /51°F, maximum 24.3°C /76°F).
+CLIMATE: Generally the weather is changeable throughout the year and you should be prepared for the unexpected.
+Summers are usually cool and cloudy with periods of sunny weather (July average 10.6°C /51°F, maximum 30°C /86°F).

 ACCOMMODATION: At the time of writing, all our hotels will have private facilities (toilet, shower, etc.) in the room.
-However, guaranteeing accommodation in some places is proving difficult, and we may end up moving to accommodation other than that originally planned.
+However, guaranteeing accommodation in some places can prove difficult, and we may end up moving to accommodation other than we originally planned to use.
 Should this happen, we may find that some bathroom facilities are shared.
 If you have difficulty sleeping at night because of the natural light, you may want to bring an eye-mask for total darkness.

-FOOD: Evening meals generally consist of soup followed by meat or fish.
+FOOD: We will have breakfast at our hotels, lunch will normally be sandwiches bought from roadside cafes.
+Evening meals will generally be a set menu, consisting of soup followed by a main meal of meat or fish.
 Vegetarian food is available on request.
 Generally the standard is very high.